The tree that produces Hawthorn lumber originates in Europe, North Africa, and Western Asia.

 The wood itself is rather easy to work with and perhaps perfect for those who are just starting out in woodworking.

 The downside is that the wood can be difficult to dry.
-This means that distortions and warpage are common unless you properly dry out the wood.
+This means distortions and warpage are common unless you properly dry out the wood.

 If you can dry out the wood, then it is still quite workable.
 This makes holding shapes easier with less distortion.